jmettraux/eurotrash/src/baa__keys.md

 ## other keys

 hd2
-: half of the hit dice rounded down.
+: Half of the hit dice rounded down.
-: used as the default skill modifier.
+: Used as the default skill modifier.